Twisted Superfields: Masses and Mixing of Observed Particles

 The vev $\left\langle\varphi_1\right\rangle$ will also generate quark mass terms of the following form (connecting gaugino and adjoint quarks):

 where it has been assumed that the strong coupling $g_3$ is the appropriate coupling to use for these quark mass terms.
-Through a rotation of the color basis, the vev of eq \eqref{vev1} can be expressed in terms of the $t^3$ and $t^8$ SU(3) matrices.
-Since $\left\langle\varphi_1\right\rangle$ breaks SU(3) color symmetry, the mass terms of eq \eqref{conf-mass} will be different for quarks of different color.
-For example, for the case of $\epsilon\ll b$, the eigenvalues of $\left\langle\varphi_1\right\rangle$ are $\simeq-ib\left(1,e^{2\pi i/3},e^{4\pi i/3}\right)$.
-Color-dependent eigenvalues like these enter quark mass matrices below through the quark mass term of eq \eqref{conf-mass}.

-Before concluding this subsection, there are a couple of additional quantum effects to be discussed.
+There is another quantum effect pertinent to this section.
 For supersymmetric theories, instantons can generate nonperturbative low-energy effective superpotential terms.
 The appendix proposes that a similar effect occurs for this theory.
-To accommodate these terms, it is assumed that the following vevs that are zero classically acquire small but nonzero vevs quantum mechanically:
+To accommodate these terms, the following vevs that are zero classically acquire small but nonzero vevs quantum mechanically:

-These vevs set the scale for neutrino masses later in this section.
+A quantum superpotential term proportional to $1/\bar{\tilde{\phi}}_{21}^2$ (see eq \eqref{Majorana-mass}) sets the scale for masses of the heavy right-handed neutrinos discussed later in this section.